-I am loving the shift that is taking place at the farmers market as leafy greens turn into more hearty vegetables!
-I a truly a dork when it comes to colorful produce–the mere sight of the farmer’s market makes me giddy and my CSA box…swoon!
+I am loving the shift that is taking place at the farmer’s market as leafy greens turn into more hearty vegetables!
+I am truly a dork when it comes to colorful produce–the mere sight of the farmer’s market makes me giddy, and my CSA box…swoon!
 This recipe screams summer to me and the best part about it is that you can mix and match the vegetables as the local bounty shifts.
 I love keeping my recipes simple this time of year because, well, the vegetables really speak for themselves.
-I put a spin on a traditional Italian Salsa Verde and added some fresh zucchini though greens like kale and arugula would be delish as well.
+I put a spin on a traditional Italian Salsa Verde and added some fresh zucchini, though greens like kale and arugula would be delish as well.
 You can play around with the dipping (or drizzling) sauce too and try varieties of pesto like the version we used on the Farro recipe Spring-Herbed Pesto earlier this week!
 Yay for summer!!!

 What are your favorite summer veggies to throw on the grill?

 - 1 lb. asparagus, trimmed

 - 1 large red onion, cut into ½-inch rings

 - 1 zucchini, cut in half then quartered lengthwise